BrainSINS/BrainSINS.github.io/README.md

 $ git branch
 ```

 Write markdown files in `content/lang` folder.
+Each language available within the site must include its own folder with the content.
+For example, if spanish and english are available, then there should be two folders within the **content** folder: */es* and */en*.

 Open `config.js` and take a look at the attribute `sidebar.forcedNavOrder`.
-That attribute servers the left menu tree, and it is a map of the current files location within the project tree.
+That attribute feeds the left menu tree, and it is a map of the current files location within the project tree.

 **IMPORTAT** So in case you need to add an option, you must add the path within the `sidebar.forcedNavOrder` and also the file in the files tree.